frontenddogma/web-development-glossary/manuscript/p.md

 : One of a range of predefined CSS selectors that applies styles to parts of your document content in scenarios where there is not a specific HTML element to select, but for which CSS provides an abstraction.
 For example, rather than putting the first letter of each paragraph in its own element, one can style them with `p::first-letter`.&nbsp;[‡](#m-pseudo-element)

 Pseudocode
-: Code-like syntax that is used to indicate to humans how some code syntax works, or illustrate the design of an item of code architecture.
+: Code-like syntax that is used to indicate to humans how some code syntax works, or to illustrate the design of an item of code architecture.
 Pseudocode does not work when tried to run as code.&nbsp;[‡](#m-pseudocode)

 Pull Request
 : A request to merge a version-controlled branch into another branch.
 The same as a merge request, just used by different platforms.